 Honda’s vehicles are known for their reliability, but no car is completely immune to breakdowns.
 That’s why it’s good to know what types of repairs the Honda warranty covers – and for how long.

-The company’s car warranty is fairly standard, if on the shorter side, but it does come with a few extra perks.
+Honda’s car warranty is fairly standard, if on the shorter side, but it does come with a few extra perks.
 We’ll cover what’s included in Honda’s new and certified pre-owned (CPO) warranties, and we’ll also touch on your options for extended Honda warranty coverage through the manufacturer or an independent provider.
-There are dozens of companies to choose from, but we’ll help you narrow down your options by recommending a few of the industry’s best extended car warranty providers below.
+There are dozens of companies to choose from, but we’ll help you narrow down your options by recommending a few of the industry’s best extended car warranty providers above.

 Honda Warranty Coverage Overview